-Within the past five (5) years, has any current or former reporting entity official or any individual currently or formerly having the authority to sign, execute or approve bids, proposals, contracts or supporting documentation on behalf of the reporting entity with any government entity been:

-3.0 Sanctioned relative to any business or professional permit and/or license?
-Yes No Other 3.1 Suspended , debarred , or disgualified from any government contracting process ?
-Yes No Other 3.2 The subject of an investigation , whether open or closed, by any government entity for a civil or criminal violation for any business-related conduct?
-Yes No Other 3.3 Charged with a misdemeanor or felony, indicted, granted immunity, convicted of a crime or subject to a judgment for: a) Any business-related activity; or b) Any crime, whether or not business-related, the underlying conduct of which was related to truthfulness?
-Yes No Other For each "Yes" or "Other" explain:

-IV.
-INTEGRITY - CONTRACT BIDDING Within the past five (5) years, has the reporting entity: 4.0 Been suspended or debarred from any government contracting process or been disqualified on any government procurement, permit, license, concession, franchise or lease, including, but not limited to, debarrent for a violation of New York State Workers' Compensation or Prevailing Wage laws or New York State Procurement Lobbying Law?
-Yes No 4.1 Been subject to a denial or revocation of a government prequalification?
-Yes No 4.2 Been denied a contract award or had a bid rejected based upon a non-responsibility finding by a government entity ?
-Yes No 4.3 Had a low bid rejected on a government contract for failure to make good faith efforts on any Minority .
-Owned Business Enterprise , Women-Owned Business Enterprise or Disadvantaged Business Enterprise goal or statutory affirmative action requirements on a previously held contract?
-4.4 Agreed to a voluntary exclusion from bidding/contracting with a government entity?
-Yes No 4.5 Initiated a request to withdraw a bid submitted to a government entity in lieu of responding to an information request or subsequent to a formal request to appear before the government entity?
-Yes No For each "Yes," explain:
+III.
+LEADERSHIP INTEGRITY Within the past five (5) years, has any current or former reporting entity official or any individual curauthority to sign, execute or approve bids, proposals, contracts or supporting documentation on behavior government entity been: 3.0 Sanctioned relative to any business or professional permit and/or license? ☐ Yes □ No Other 3.1 Suspended , debarred , or disqualified from any government contracting process? ☐ Yes ☐ No Other 3.2 The subject of an investigation , whether open or closed, by any government entity for a civil or criminal violation for any business-related conduct? ☐ Yes □ No Other 3.3 Charged with a misdemeanor or felony, indicted, granted immunity, convicted of a crime or subject to a judgment for: a) Any business-related activity; or b) Any crime, whether or not business-related, the underlying conduct of which was related to truthfulness?
+Yes □ No Other For each "Yes" or "Other" explain: IV.
+INTEGRITY - CONTRACT BIDDING Within the past five (5) years, has the reporting entity: 4.0 Been suspended or debarred from any government contracting process or been disqualified on any government procurement, permit, license, concession, franchise or lease, including, but not limited to debarment for a violation of New York State Workers' Compensation or Prevailing Wage laws or N York State Procurement Lobbying Law? ☐ Yes □ No 4.1 Been subject to a denial or revocation of a government prequalification?
+4.2 Been denied a contract award or had a bid rejected based upon a non-responsibility finding by a government entity ?
+1 Yes ☐ No 4.3 Had a low bid rejected on a government contract for failure to make good faith efforts on any Minor Owned Business Enterprise, Women-Owned Business Enterprise or Disadvantaged Business Enterprise goal or statutory affirmative action requirements on a previously held contract? /- - Yes □ No 4.4 Agreed to a voluntary exclusion from bidding/contracting with a government entity?
+Yes ☐ No 4.5 Initiated a request to withdraw a bid submitted to a government entity in lieu of responding to an information request or subsequent to a formal request to appear before the government entity?
+[Yes □ No For each "Yes," explain: